ahungrynoob/https-pool/README.md

 It will create a https pool.

 - options
-  - option.timeout - https server won't close until secure conntection is established within timeout (default 6000)
+  - `option.timeout` - https server won't close until secure conntection is established within timeout (default 6000)
-  - option.max_servers - max num for https servers the pool cached (default 220)
+  - `option.max_servers` - max num for https servers the pool cached (default 220)
-  - option.commonName - the common name option
+  - `option.commonName` - the common name option
-  - option.countryName - the country name option
+  - `option.countryName` - the country name option
-  - option.ST - the ST option
+  - `option.ST` - the ST option
-  - option.localityName - the locality name option
+  - `option.localityName` - the locality name option
-  - option.organizationName - the organization name option
+  - `option.organizationName` - the organization name option
-  - option.OU - the OU option
+  - `option.OU` - the OU option

 ### HttpsPool#getServer(hostname, listener, callback, timeout)

 It will return a https server if available or will create one and cached.

-- hostname - hostname which https server base on
+- `hostname` - hostname which https server base on
-- listener {Function | Object} - request event listener or Object type with custom event listener
+- `listener` {`Function` | `Object`} - request event listener or Object type with custom event listener
-- callback - callback func with port arg
+- `callback` - callback func with port arg
-- timeout - timeout for https server in ms
+- `timeout` - timeout for https server in ms

 ### HttpsPool#existsServer(hostname)

 Tell whether the server basing on the hostname exists

-- hostname - the hostname server base on
+- `hostname` - the hostname server base on
 - return {boolean}

 ### HttpsPool#removeServer(hostname)

 Remove the server in the cache

-- hostname - the hostname server base on
+- `hostname` - the hostname server base on

 ### HttpsPool#free()